 Do Hermit Crabs Get Mites?

-What Causes Mites on Hermit Crabs?
+What Do Mites Look Like on a Hermit Crab?

 Can Mites Kill Hermit Crabs?